-Jaffa Frank, Ph.D.
+Jaffa Frank, Ph.D., LMHC

 - Home ›

-- Jaffa Frank, Ph.D.
+- Jaffa Frank, Ph.D., LMHC

-In 2017, Jaffa attained her Ph.D. from Pacifica Graduate Institute in Mythological Studies and Depth Psychology.
-Her primary focus is in seeing through the concrete manifest to the archetypally significant—the numinous—in all of creation and she has a special affinity for chthonic Goddesses.
-Jaffa cultivates psycho-mythic, relational understandings of loss and trauma—including disease processes—that engage the creative imagination to mediate meaning-making and build resilience out of suffering.
-She has found that by turning towards wound or symptom with loving curiosity one opens to mystery and deep wisdom, facilitating reconciliation, healing, and integration of one’s whole identity.
+As an archetypal mythologist, teacher, writer, and therapist, Jaffa’s focus is on seeing through the concrete manifest to the archetypally significant or Soulful underlying all of creation.
+She cultivates a psycho-mythic, embodied, relational understanding of transformation, loss, trauma, and disease that engages the creative imagination and the storehouse of collective wisdom found in myth to mediate meaning-making and build resilience out of suffering.
+She finds that by turning toward wound, symptom, or other content from the unconscious psyche with an attitude of mindful acceptance, loving curiosity, and creativity, one opens to mystery and deep wisdom, facilitating reconciliation, healing, and integration of one’s whole identity.

 Jaffa has further training and expertise in dreamwork, Jungian Active Imagination, mindfulness, thanatology, shamanic journeying, ceremonial and wilderness-based healing, art practice for joy and healing, attachment, somatics, and interpersonal neurobiology.
 She has a special interest in healing collaborations between humans, nature, and creativity and the power of archetypally integrative narratives to transform psychical and physical well-being and cultivate a soulful, love-centered life.
 In addition to teaching in Southwestern’s Consciousness Series, Jaffa writes and presents at conferences.
 Her most recent publication, Eyes of the Gorgon: Endometriosis, Mythic Embodiment, and Freedom, is available at the SWC Bookstore and on Amazon.